Bhavesh1993/openshift-observability/README.md

 1) Create Namespace

-       export NAMESPACE = name of your namespace (you want to create)
+       $ export NAMESPACE = name of your namespace (you want to create)

-       echo $NAMECPACE
+       $ echo $NAMECPACE
+       your namespace name will display here

 2) Create an observability project in OCP cluster.

        $ ./observability.sh

 3)  Run pipeline that install operators like Prometheus and Grafana.